 Here’s a quick overview of the hosting plans offered by FastComet:

-- ScaleRight: The middle tier offers the same free domain name for life and fixed renewal rates, but this time they also throw in multiple websites and almost double your SSD space.
+ScaleRight: The middle tier offers the same free domain name for life and fixed renewal rates.
+They also throw in multiple websites and almost double your SSD space.
 All for only $5.95/month.

-- SpeedUp: FastComet’s premier plan looks pretty similar to the last option, but with a little more space and the ‘RocketBooster’ option to speed things up.
+SpeedUp: FastComet’s premier plan looks pretty similar to the last option, but with a little more space and the ‘RocketBooster’ option to speed things up.
 (Which according to our tests, might be worth the upgrade.)
-But it’s going to cost you a little extra at $9.95/month.
+Keep in mind that it’s going to cost you a little extra at $9.95/month.